ottogroup/pixaris/README.md

         ├───image_01.jpg
         └───...
 ```

 When using the ComfyGenerator, the images from the "Input" folder will be loaded into the "Load Input Image" Node.
-Make sure that names in the eval set and in the workflow fit.
-You can set this up yourself using the code snippet in the examples folder.
+Make sure that in each and every folder under eval_set_name (e.g. Input and Mask) are files with the same name.
+If in "Input" there is "image_01.jpg", there must be an "image_01.jpg" in "Mask".
+For one workflow execution, one set of images with the same name is loaded into the workflow.
+At the end of the experiment, all images have been run through the workflow once.

 ### Run a single Experiment, once
-For examples, see the [examples](examples/local_data.py)!
-To Use pixaris to evaluate your experiments, you need a data loader, an image generator, a data writer (and possible some metrics).
+To use pixaris to evaluate your experiments, you always need a data loader, an image generator, and a data writer (and possibly some metrics).
 Every one of these should be inheriting from the base classes, either `DatasetLoader`, `ImageGenerator`, `DataWriter` or `Metric`.
-All these are arguments for the function `generate_images_based_on_eval_set`.
+After the components are all defined, they will be given to the function `generate_images_based_on_eval_set`.
+This is the main actor that loads the data, executes and experiment and saves the results.

+For a simple example how to run an experiment with a local dataset loader and writer, see the [examples](examples/local_data.py)!

 #### Dataset Loaders
-Load your dataset using a `DatasetLoader`
+First step: load your dataset using a `DatasetLoader`.
+If you have your eval_set saved locally, use the `LocalDatasetLoader`
 ```
-from pixaris.data_loaders.local import LocalDatasetLoader loader = LocalDatasetLoader(eval_set=*your eval_set name here*, eval_dir_local="eval_data")
+from pixaris.data_loaders.local import LocalDatasetLoader loader = LocalDatasetLoader(eval_set=<your eval_set name here>, eval_dir_local="eval_data")
 ```

 If you have your data in a google cloud bucket, you can use the `GCPDatasetLoader`,
 ```
 from pixaris.data_loaders.google import GCPDatasetLoader loader = GCPDatasetLoader(
-    gcp_project_id=*your cgp_project_id here*,
+    gcp_project_id=<your cgp_project_id here>,
-    gcp_bucket_name=*you gcp_bucket_name here*,
+    gcp_bucket_name=<you gcp_bucket_name here>,
-    eval_set=*your eval_dir here*,
+    eval_set=<your eval_dir here>,
     eval_dir_local="eval_data", # this is the local path where all your eval_sets are stored )
 ```

 #### Generator
-We use ComfyUI to generate our images.
-You can implement your own generator inheriting from `ImageGenerator`.
-Make it call your existing generation pipeline.
-A Generator should parse a dataset into usable arguments for your generation.
-Override the function `generate_single_image` to call your generation
+We implemented a neat `ImageGenerator` that uses ComfyUI.
 ```
-from pixaris.generation.comfyui import ComfyGenerator comfy_generator = ComfyGenerator(workflow_apiformat_path=*WORKFLOW_PATH*)
+from pixaris.generation.comfyui import ComfyGenerator comfy_generator = ComfyGenerator(workflow_apiformat_path=<WORKFLOW_PATH>)
 ```
-the workflow_apiformat_path should lead to a JSON file generated from comfyUI.
+the workflow_apiformat_path should lead to a JSON file exported from ComfyUI.
+You can export your workflow in apiformat as shown [here][test/assets/export_apiformat.png].

-![test/assets/export_apiformat.png]
+You can implement your own `ImageGenerator` for image generation with different tools, an API, or whatever you like.
+Your class needs to inherit from `ImageGenerator` and should call any image generation pipeline.
+A generator should parse a dataset into usable arguments for your generation.
+Override the function `generate_single_image` to call your generation.

 #### Writer
-To save the generated images, we define a DataWriter.
-In our case we want to have a nice visualization of all input and output images and metrics, so we chose the TensorboardWriter
+To save the generated images and possibly metrics, we define a `DataWriter`.
+In our case we want to have a nice visualization of all input and output images and metrics, so we choose the `TensorboardWriter`.
 ```
 from pixaris.data_writers.tensorboard import TensorboardWriter writer = TensorboardWriter(
-    project_id=*your gcp_project_id here*,
+    project_id=<your gcp_project_id here>,
-    location=*your gcp_location here*,
+    location=<your gcp_location here>,
-    bucket_name=*your gcp_bucket_name here*,
+    bucket_name=<your gcp_bucket_name here>,
 )
 ```
-You can choose to save your results locally using the `LocalDataWriter`
+You can choose to save your results locally using the `LocalDataWriter` or implement an own class that inherits from the `DataWriter`.
+Usually, it would save images and possibly metrics from your experiment.

 #### Metrics
-Maybe we want to generate some metrics to evaluate our results, e.g. mask generation
+Maybe we want to generate some metrics to evaluate our results, e.g. for mask generation, calculate the IoU with correct masks.
 ```
-from pixaris.metrics.iou import IoUMetric true_masks_path = *path to your true masks* true_masks = [Image.open(true_masks_path + name) for name in os.listdir(true_masks_path)]
+from pixaris.metrics.iou import IoUMetric correct_masks_path = <path to your correct masks>
+correct_masks = [Image.open(correct_masks_path + name) for name in os.listdir(correct_masks_path)]
 iou_metric = IoUMetric(true_masks)
 ```

+As always, it is intended for you to implement your own metrics by inheriting from the `BaseMetric` class.

 #### Args
-Sometimes, depending on the specific components and what they provide, we need or want to give some more arguments.
+Depending on the specific components we defined and what they provide, we need to give some more arguments.
-args can include whatever data is needed by other components, and is not given explicitly through parameters.E.g. the ComfyGenerator can be specified by "generation_params".
+`args` can include whatever data is needed by any of the components, and is not given explicitly through parameters of a component.
+The content of `args` is highly dependent on the components you use.

+For example, additional parameters you want to set in the workflow for the the `ComfyGenerator` can be specified by `generation_params`.
-In args you can set a seed, an Inspo Image that will be the same in every run or which workflow image should be uploaded to Tensorboard for documentation.
+In `args` you can set a seed, an inspiration image for the workflow or which workflow image should be uploaded for documentation.
+In contrast to the inputs in the eval_set, these will be the same for each execution over the workflow within your experiment.
-This is highly dependent on the Components you use.

 ```
 args = {
     "workflow_apiformat_path": WORKFLOW_PATH,